jeirown/zanou/README.md

 	- Type `import matplotlib` and press enter.
 If you didn't get any errors, well done!

 # Lesson 2
-## How to run a python program - script.
+## How to run/execute a python program - script.

 A python program will often be referred as a script.
 For us it is going to be the same.
 Even among programmers the difference between the 2 terms is a bit vague.
 For more on [this](http://stackoverflow.com/questions/2286552/difference-between-a-script-and-a-program).
 We will call them *scripts* or *scriptakia*.